matloff/TidyverseSkeptic/README.md

 it is polite and taken as constructive criticism.

-I like and admire the RStudio people, including the Tidyverse originator, Hadley Wickham.
+I like and admire the RStudio people, including the Tidyverse originator, Hadley Wickham, and always supported them, both privately and [publicly](https://matloff.wordpress.com/2018/02/22/xie-yihui-r-superstar-and-mensch/).
 I have been interacting with them from the beginning, when the firm consisted of only founder JJ Allaire and ace developer Joe Cheng.
 I highly praise the firm to my students, and I use and recommend Hadley's **ggplot2** package (though I don't consider it